Sometimes, because of discrepancies with the attorney or because the power of attorney itself has become irrelevant, you need to cancel it.

 Cancellation of a power of attorney is formalised in the form of a statement and the notary certifies the authenticity of your signature on it.
 To cancel a power of attorney, you can use the services of any notary, not necessarily of the notary who certified the power of attorney.

 To cancel a power of attorney, you should provide the notary with its data (the number of the notarial form, on which the power of attorney was executed, the date of its certification, its number in the Unified Register of Powers of Attorney or in the notary’s register).
-If you do not have this information, do not be upset, because the power of attorney can be found in the Unified Register of Powers of Attorney by your passport data and registration number of the taxpayer’s record card (used to be known as the individual tax number).
+If you do not have this information, do not be upset, because the power of attorney can be found in the Unified Register of Powers of Attorney by your passport data and registration number of the taxpayer identification card (used to be known as the individual tax number).

 Based on your statement, the notary will enter the respective data on the cancellation of the power of attorney in the electronic register of powers of attorney.